These are stressful times

 In spite of the undeniable benefits of mindfulness stress management, not everyone suffering from chronic stress will benefit from meditation.

 Therefore, mindfulness is not a cure-all for mental illness.
 In the case of severe depression and anxiety, adjunct therapies may be needed.
-It should be noted that some therapists, inspired by Buddhist philosophies combine mindfulness meditation with cognitive behavior therapy.
+Please be advised: some therapists, inspired by Buddhist philosophies combine mindfulness meditation with cognitive behavior therapy.
 Further, studies show that mindfulness-based cognitive therapy (MBCT) is beneficial for general psychological health and stress management.

 Stress Management essential #1